k-butz/c8y-mqtt-svc-playground/README.md

 **Q3: How do I receive Operations from Core MQTT?**

 A: There are two options:
 1) Have a second, separate MQTT Connection.
-One for Port 9883 for the MQTT Service, another one on Port 8883.
-All Device Operations will be sent towards the connection on Port 8883.
+One for Port 9883 (MQTT Service), another one for 8883 (Core MQTT).
+All Device Operations will be sent towards the connection on Port 8883 exclusively.

-2) Enable the "Smart Rest Bridge" on MQTT Service.
+2) Enable the "Smart Rest Bridge" feature on MQTT Service.
 Within Cumulocity Administration, there is a feature-toggle `mqtt-service.smartrest`.
 Once this is active, you will receive all Device Operations also via MQTT Service (port 9883).
 At the moment (April 2026), this is a public-preview feature and not yet in GA.
 Make sure to read: [https://cumulocity.com/docs/device-integration/mqtt-service/#core-mqtt-support](https://cumulocity.com/docs/device-integration/mqtt-service/#core-mqtt-support)

 **Q4: What happens when I enable the Smart Rest Bridge and connect two clients with the same clientID on different ports: 9883 (MQTT Service) and 8883 (Core MQTT)?**